m-ld/m-ld-website/src/topics/decentralisation.md

 In the absence of necessary centralisation, an app is at liberty (and has a responsibility) to decide an authority model that works best for the domain.
 **m-ld** is generally agnostic to who owns data and decides data correctness.
-However, it does have supporting features to help secure the data against [unauthorised&nbsp;access](/doc/#security).
+However, it does collaborate with the app to secure the data against [unauthorised&nbsp;access](/doc/#security).

 ### Realisation
-This principle is realised by a foundational protocol for data sharing which
+Decentralisation is realised by a foundational protocol for data sharing which
 is:
 - convergent: all clones will eventually have the same data.
 - automatic: the app never needs to request or react to synchronisation with the domain (it does need to react to individual data changes, but this is irrespective of where they arise).
 - efficient: a new clone or a re-starting clone is able to quickly rev-up to equivalence with other live clones.
-Further, it can accept updates *before* this process completes.
+Furthermore, it can accept updates *before* this process completes.

 More detail on data sharing is found in the [concurrency](/doc/#concurrency) section.